mwbowers/mwbowers.github.io/reference/datagate/datagate-client/delimiter.md

 ### Delimiter([Char](https://docs.microsoft.com/en-us/dotnet/api/system.char))

-Create a new Delimiter instance with the specified value.
+Initializes a new instance of the  class with a specified value.

 ```cs
 Delimiter(Char)